HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/prompts.md

     return IceCreamSkill()
 ```

 Here we have added a new dialog after confirming the Users selection.
-We may use it to tell the User other things they can do with their Mycroft device while they enjoy their delicious ice cream.
+We may use it to tell the User other things they can do with their Chatterbox device while they enjoy their delicious ice cream.